ben-norton/stadocgen-development/README.md

 ```

 ### Commands
-Creating Environment
+Creating the Environment
-* Stadocgen was created using Windows 11, PyCharm Professional, and the package manager, Anaconda, in a conda virtual environment
+* Stadocgen was created using Windows 11, PyCharm Professional, Python 3.11 and the Package Manager PIP
-* To download Anaconda, go to https://www.anaconda.com/download/success
-* Install Anaconda then add the following to the Path environment variable
-  * Path to Anaconda (on my system, this is G:\python\anaconda3)
-  * Two subdirectories in the Anaconda installation directory
-    * [path to anaconda3]\Scripts
-    * [path to anaconda3]\Library\bin
-* Restart your computer
-* Open a command line window and type conda info
-  * You should see a summary of your conda installation
-* Add the conda-forge package repo by running $conda config --add channels conda-forge
+* For information on how to install Python 3.11 and the package manager, PIP, please refer to the respective documentation pages

+The $ signifies the start of a new command in the command line window (also colled the console).
+For Windows users,
+I highly recommend using ConEmu https://conemu.github.io/ or Git Bash.
+You can also use the default console window by:
+1. Press the Windows Key
+2. Type cmd
+3. Press enter

 ### Install Packages
-* Open command line window (recommend using ConEmu https://conemu.github.io/)
+* Open command line window
 * Navigate to the root directory of this repository
+* Run the following commands
+  * $python -m venv .stadocgen-venv
+  * $/.stadocgen-venv/Scripts/activate
-* Enter $conda create --name <env> --file requirements.txt
+  * $pip install -r requirements.txt
-    * Replace <env> with the virtual environment name of your choosing
-* You should see a long-running dialog of package installations
+* To test pages, go to **Testing**
+* To build webpages for publication, go to **Build Documentation Pages**

 ### Testing
-* Open a command prompt in the project root directory
+* Open the command line window and navigate to the project root directory
-* Enter *flask run*
+* Make sure the virtual environment is activated (conda activate stadcogen-venv)
+* At the commend line, enter $flask run
 * Open a browser to localhost:5000
+* To end testing and stop the development server, press CTRL+C in the command line window

 ### Build Documentation Pages
 * Open a command prompt in the app subdirectory (/app)